 The hosting company should be running on the latest server software while keeping an eye on any vulnerabilities.
 They should also offer automatic updates to content management software like WordPress, Drupal, Joomla, etc. Moreover, they should have techniques to detect and prevent common attacks, e.g. brute force attacks.
 They should have a way of studying traffic and finding malicious ones like if a person is trying to guess your website’s password.
 The hosting provider should also have Web Application Firewall (WAF) with the rules kept up to date.

-In matters reliability, you can look into the actual uptime percentage for the company as a whole coupled with the specific server where your website will reside in-web hosts should have this data availed.
+In matters reliability of hosting, you can look into the actual uptime percentage for the company as a whole coupled with the specific server where your website will reside in-web hosts should have this data availed.
 Ideally, a good web host will pick maintenance times during off-peak hours while also scheduling them well in advance.

 3. Automatic backups and one-click restore